ArthurCalvi/MCP-OpenAI-DeepResearch-/deep-research-cli.md

 1. **ALWAYS use ALL available arguments** - Even optional parameters should be included for optimal results.
 The CLI is designed to perform best when fully configured.

 2. **Output Configuration**:
    - ALWAYS set the output path to store results in a `/deepresearch` folder within the current working repository
-   - Use format: `./deepresearch/[descriptive-filename].json` or appropriate extension
+   - Use format: `./deepresearch/[descriptive-filename].md` for markdown results
-   - The CLI will create the folder if it doesn't exist - do not check or create it manually
+   - The CLI automatically creates all necessary folders and sets up logging in the same directory
+   - Both research results (.md) and log files (.log) will be saved in the same location

 3. **Execution Expectations**:
    - The CLI takes approximately 10 minutes to complete
+   - The CLI provides transparent logging from the start, clearly showing where files will be saved
    - Do NOT wait for immediate results after initiating the research
    - Inform users that research has been initiated and will be available later
    - Provide clear time estimates (approximately 10 minutes)
+   - Both console and file logging are available for comprehensive tracking

 4. **Research Scope**:
    You should initiate deep research for: